Reviews You Can Rely On

 Heat Output

 We know how important a fire pit with good heat is to the overall experience around the fire.
 We evaluated how well each fire pit was emitting heat, this meant using infrared thermometers to measure the Fahrenheit temperature of each pit.
-We also measured how well each pit disbursed its heat three hundred and sixty degrees around.
+We also measured how well each pit dispersed its heat three hundred and sixty degrees around.
 By finding its heat distribution characteristics we could better understand how each pit performs in a variety of conditions.
 We also made sure to emphasize how long each pit can burn under identical conditions.
 Using timers, equal parts wood, and starter we logged how long each fire burned.
 This helped us identify the efficiency of each fire pit's burn.

 fire pit - measuring heat output side by side.